nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Requiring **minimal interactions with your cursor**, ClientBook still allows you to complete essential contact management tasks with our minimal yet essential set of contact management features.<br>

-Consisting of only the **most necessary features** any good insurance agent will need while on the go, ClientBook is hence extremely easy on your laptop's battery!
+Consisting of only the **most necessary features** any good insurance agent will need while on the go, ClientBook is extremely easy on your laptop's battery!

 ## Quick Start